Sponsors: Friends and Foundation of Howard County Library System | Howard County Public School System | Josephine B. Scheffenacker Education Trust

 In the meantime, please continue to study the word list, and explore and use the Library’s eContent, including e-books and e-audiobooks; streaming TV, movies, and music; online classes; and digital subscriptions to newspapers and magazines for your research and study needs.
 All you need is your library card and PIN.
 If you don’t yet have a library card, apply online and use your temporary number.
 It’s all available 24/7 at hclibrary.org.
 Thank you.

 The HCLS Spelling Bee is organized under the rules of the Scripps National Spelling Bee and registered with Scripps as an official regional bee.

 Spelling bees improve students’ spelling, increase their vocabularies, and develop correct English usage.

-- Students improve their spelling, increase their vocabularies, learn concepts, and develop correct English.
-As a result, they read and write more effectively and score higher on standardized tests and college prep tests and beyond.
+- Students read and write more effectively and score higher on standardized tests and college prep tests and beyond.
 The impact lasts a lifetime.